 How Can I Sign Up With An American Express Platinum Referral?

-To get the best available welcome points bonus, which is currently 50,000 points, sign up here.
-After you’ve signed up, you can refer your own friends to the American Express Platinum for a referral bonus of 15,000 points.
+To get the best available welcome points bonus, which is currently 50,000 points (plus the 10,000 points bonus after the first 6 months), sign up here.
+After you’ve signed up, you can refer your own friends to the Platinum Card for a referral bonus of 15,000 points.

 What Is The American Express Canada Exchange Rate?